sithjaisong/Crop_Survey_Database/README.md

 `2loadfileform2.R` is for transform the data of sheet2 and sheet3 named "form2 visit1" and "form2 visit2", respectively from wide table format to long table format.

-`3.combine1_2.R` is for combide the `FORM1` dataframe, which is the output from `1loadfileform1.R` and `FORM2` dataframe, which is the output from `2loadfileform2.R` using index as a primary key.
+`do.R` is for combide the `FORM1` dataframe, which is the output from `1loadfileform1.R` and `FORM2` dataframe, which is the output from `2loadfileform2.R` using index as a primary key.